 In certain circumstances, where development has been previously undertaken without the benefit of a formal planning permission and no action has been taken within a specified period (either 4 or 10 years depending on the form of development), an application can be made for a Lawful Use or Development Certificate.
 If granted, the unauthorised use or development becomes exempt from enforcement action.

 A Certificate of Lawfulness can be applied for in the following circumstances:

-- Where a building has been in use for a particular purpose for ten years (or four years for single dwellings) or more without appropriate planning permission.
+- Where a building has been in use for a particular purpose for ten years (or four years for a self-contained single dwelling) or more without appropriate planning permission.

 - Where an unauthorised building or buildings has been in existence for four years or more with no action being taken.

 - The applicant must provide evidence that the use has been continuous and if satisfied we will issue a certificate.
 The Certificate of Lawfulness confirms that the use or development is lawful, and therefore prevents enforcement action being taken.

 If you want to apply for a Certificate of Lawfulness, you can start an Online Application :

 Or you can download paper forms: